All Episodes

 I read it over and over again.

-But I mean, this judge could remand Donald Trump to jail in that moment.
+But, I mean, this judge could remand Donald Trump to jail in that moment.

 And tell me with this judge why that would matter.

-And should that fail, they'll also go directly to the United States uh Supreme Court or a federal district court because the due process violations here are so obvious and egregious in this case.
+And should that fail, they'll also go directly to the United States Supreme Court or a federal district court because the due process violations here are so obvious and egregious in this case.

 He found him guilty of fraud.

-This is this has got to be the first case Oh, this is like summary judgment.
+This has got to be the first case.

-No no need for a jury.
+No need for a jury.

-We're we're done.
+We're done.

 I rule against Trump.